demianeev/GroupB2/README.md

 Introduction to robotics tutorial - Team B2 – Final Project 🤖
 ---
 <p style="font-size:20px;">
 In this section, you can find an overview of two projects carried out in the Robotics Lab by group B2.
-For more detailed information, please check the links to “Introduction to Robotics” and “Introduction to Robotics Tutorial.”
+For more detailed information, please check the link to “Introduction to Robotics Tutorial”.
 </p>

 ---